 MGC – Vanguard Mega Cap ETF

 If you only want the largest household name companies in your portfolio but still want global diversification, Vanguard’s Mega Cap ETF holds roughly 250 of those.
-Think Apple, Amazon, Google, Johnson & Johnson, etc. In theory, these large companies should have lower volatility than smaller companies, meaning these stocks are usually more “stable.”
+Think Apple, Amazon, Google, Disney, Johnson & Johnson, etc. In theory, these large companies should have lower volatility than smaller companies, meaning these stocks are usually more “stable.”

 VIG – Vanguard Dividend Appreciation ETF